vdesabou/kafka-docker-playground/docs/how-it-works.md

       <snip>
 ```

-It only contains what is required to add SASL/SSL to a PLAINTEXT environment 💫 !
+As you can see, it only contains what is required to add SASL/SSL to a PLAINTEXT environment 💫 !

-### Connector using SASL/SSL
+### 🔏 Connector using SASL/SSL

 Example with ([gcs-sink-sasl-ssl.sh](https://github.com/vdesabou/kafka-docker-playground/blob/master/connect/connect-gcp-gcs-sink/gcs-sink-sasl-ssl.sh)):